sveltejs/kit/documentation/docs/11-packaging.md

 title: Packaging
 ---

-> `svelte-kit package` is experimental, and may undergo breaking changes.
+> `svelte-kit package` is currently experimental and is not subject to Semantic Versioning rules.
+Non-backward compatible changes may occur in any future release.

 You can use SvelteKit to build component libraries as well as apps.